sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 Handling Business Rule Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We do not need to do any special configuration to handle these business ruletasks.
+We do not need to do any special configuration to handle these Business Rule Tasks.
 SpiffWorkflow does it all for us.

 Handling Script Tasks
 ^^^^^^^^^^^^^^^^^^^^^

-We do not need to do any special configuration to handle script tasks, although it is possible to implement a custom script engine.
+We do not need to do any special configuration to handle Script Tasks, although it is possible to implement a custom script engine.
 We demonstrate that process in Custom Script Engines section :doc:`advanced` features.
-However, the default script engine will be adequate in many cases.
+However, the default script engine will be adequate for now.

 Handling Manual Tasks
 ^^^^^^^^^^^^^^^^^^^^^